 Songbird is a homey, bohemian space that presents rotating art exhibits, hosts poetry and spoken-word, and books acoustic, jazz, and rock musicians.
-It's only open until 7 PM on weekdays (and 4 PM on Saturdays), but as daytime hangouts go, it's one of the better venues in downtown Phoenix for meeting and mingling with creative spirits.
+It's open 8 p.m. every day during the summer.
+As daytime hangouts go, it's one of the better venues in downtown Phoenix for meeting and mingling with creative spirits.
 The food and drink come from Cortez Coffee Roasters, Maya Tea, Treehouse Bakery, SweetArt Bakery, and Latin Fusion Foods.